 The Americans with Disabilities Act requires that streets, sidewalks, and crossings be designed to be fully accessible to people with disabilities.
-The Access Board is developing new guidelines under the Americans with Disabilities Act (ADA) and the Architectural Barriers Act (ABA) that will address access to sidewalks and streets, crosswalks, curb ramps, pedestrian signals, on-street parking, and other components of public rights-of-way.
+The Access Board has developed new guidelines under the Americans with Disabilities Act (ADA) and the Architectural Barriers Act (ABA) that address access to sidewalks and streets, crosswalks, curb ramps, pedestrian signals, on-street parking, and other components of public rights-of-way.
 These guidelines also review shared use paths, which are designed primarily for use by bicyclists and pedestrians for transportation and recreation purposes.
-The Access Board issued proposed guidelines for public comment.
-The Board is in the process of finalizing these guidelines.
+Although US DOJ has not yet formally adopted PROWAG the proposed guidelines provide standards for improving accessibility.
+US DOT has adopted PROWAG for new construction and alterations of transit stops in the public right-of-way.